 The statute of limitations begins at the time a claim accrues.
-According to Florida Law, the following are the time limits for filing a personal injury suit:
+According to Florida Law, the time limit for filing a personal injury suit is two years.

 Motorcycle Safety Foundation – Knowing how to handle you motorcycle is vital in keeping yourself safe.
 This link will take you to the home page of the Motorcycle Safety Foundation.
 The site offers information on rider safety, state laws and reports, training, data and statistics.

 National Highways Traffic Safety Administration – Clicking here will send you to the NHTSA motorcycle web page.
 The site contains information and resources on helmets, motorcycle safety, studies and reports and state laws and regulations.

 Motorcycle Safety Information – This link directs you to a detailed site on motorcycle safety.
 Broken up into four sections, this site relays information on: motorcycle gear for staying safe, motorcycle riding skills and techniques, motorcycle safety studies and motorcycle safety resources and links.